 Step 2.
 Check the entry requirements of your program

 Entry requirements differ depending on your research course.
-Check entry requirements for PhD, Professional Doctorate, Integrated PhD Program, Master by Research, and Partnered and offshore PhD programs.
+Check entry requirements for PhD, Professional Doctorate, Integrated PhD Program, Master by Research, and Partnered PhD programs and offshore PhD programs and offshore PhD programs.

 Applying for one of our postgraduate psychology programs?